 To create a rooftop symbol

-- Open a new, blank plan and select Library> Library Browser from the menu.
+- Open a new, blank plan and select View> Library Browser from the menu.

 - In the Library Browser, browse to an object that you would like to use as a roof ornament and click on it to select it.

-- In this example, we used a section of ironwork fencing, found at Chief Architect Libraries> Architectural> Fences & Railings> Ironwork.
+- In this example, we used a section of ironwork fencing, found at Chief Architect Core Catalogs> Architectural> Fences & Railings> Ironwork> Twisted Spires.

-- Other good candidates for roof ornaments can be found in Chief Architect Libraries> Architectural> Millwork.
+- Other good candidates for roof ornaments can be found in Chief Architect Core Catalogs> Architectural> Millwork.

 - Move your mouse pointer into the drawing area and click once to place the selected object at that location.

 - Select an appropriate symbol category from the drop-down list.
-For the roof ornament, "Fixture (Exterior)" is used.
+For the roof ornament, "Furnishings (Exterior)" is used.

 - Make sure the boxes beside Show Advanced Options and Add to Library are both checked.